 |Collection 83: Jim Parks Collection, 1971-1986 (bulk 1971-1974)

 Abstract: Jim Parks was an Irving developer who established Parks Realty and Construction Co. in 1947.
 He ran for Irving city council in 1971, 1972 and 1974.
 The material in this collection relates to his campaigns for a seat on the city council.
 Campaign mailers, cards; expense reports; petitions to get on the ballot; responses to questionnaires; newspaper clippings; correspondence.

 |Collection 84: Patti Kidd Collection, 1997-2003

-Abstract: Patti Kidd wrote a book entitled Our Town, Irving which tells the history of several of the houses in Irving Heritage District.
+Abstract: Patti Kidd wrote a book entitled Our Town, Irving which tells the history of several of the houses in Irving's Heritage District.
 The collection consists of research material she collected while researching the book.
-Land deeds; tax information; interviews; notes; work schedule; obituaries; drafts of book; completed book.
+Land deeds; tax information; interviews; notes; work schedule; obituaries; drafts of the book; completed book.